konekoya/devEnvironment/README.md

 # Devlopment Environment

-This acts as a note for me to quickly set up my Development Environment and tools
+This repo acts as a note for me to quickly set up my Development Environment and tools

 ## Text editor